slremy/aiforpublichealth.github.io/program.md

 **4:00-4:30pm: Development**

-Dereje Ashenafi, Zelalem Mihret, Alemenew Shiferaw.
+Dereje Yohannes Ashenafi, Zelalem Mihret, Alemenew Shiferaw.
 Web based Expert system for the prevention, diagnosis and treatment of Malaria using two Ethiopian local languages (Amharic & Afan Oromo).

 Daniel Mutembesa.
 Incentive allocation function for mobile community sensing with smallholder farmers in a developing nation.